 of which being the Calcutta Cup played between England and Scotland.

-When it comes to watching your 6 Nations rugby live on the internet the BBC are leading the way as always (In the UK), providing high quality streamed content (Ever wish that that you had a UK Internet Connection?).
+When it comes to watching your 6 Nations rugby live on the internet the BBC have lost exclusive rights to the tournament in the UK and are now sharing it with ITV.
+The good news is that both channels are free to air as long as your are in the UK.
+Both the BBC and ITV provide high quality streamed content (Ever wish that that you had a UK Internet Connection?).
 You can find out more details on the BBC's 6 Nations Coverage by following the link.

 The Six Nations has a huge following all over the world, especially in the southern hemisphere (maybe they admire our kicking game in secret) so there will no doubt be countless other places online showing the Six Nations matches live.
 Check out the live sports schedule on the day of games.